coleman-zachery/cronjob_simple/README.md

 ssh $USERNAME@$PUBLIC_IP
 ```

-*creates a cronjob that writes the datetime everyminute to a text file*
+*creates a cronjob that writes the datetime every minute to a text file*
 ```bash
 echo '* * * * * echo $(date) >> ~/logfile.txt' | crontab -
 ```